 The airplane is equipped with fixed nose wheel landing gear.
 The nose wheel is controllable.
-The main wheels on both legs are equipped with hydraulic brakes.
+The main wheels on both leg are equipped with hydraulic brakes.
 There is the brake level on the pilot's control stick.
-The main legs are formed from fiberglass springs.
+The main leg are formed from fiberglass springs with foam core.
 The main wheels of 400x100 mm size consists of a duralumin alloy rim, bearings and duralumin brake disc.
 The brake caliper with the one hydraulic cylinder is floating.
 There is a brake fluid hose connected to the brace caliper to the master cylinder on the control stick.
 The nose wheel leg is formed from high quality steel tubes welded together.
 There is a rubber stock absorber to spring the leg.

-The nose wheel steering is connected to the rudder control.
-The nose wheel has two ball bearings.
+The tail wheel steering is connected to the rudder control.